amansekhon888/Avaxmodule4/README.md

 Players can purchase ammunition using their coins by calling the `buyAmmo` function.
 This function deducts the specified amount of coins from the player's balance and provides them with the corresponding amount of bullets.

+### Transfering amount

+Players can transfer their coins or tokens to other address by calling `transfer` function.
+This function is accessible to everyone and takes two inputs - address where to transfer and the amount to transfer.
+This function checks if the person has enough amount to transfer.

-### Viewing Current Values
+### Viewing Current Balance

-Players can take count of their killPoints, coins, and bullets by calling `values` function.
-This function returns the current statistical figures of total killPoints accumulated, coins, and bullets left.
+Players can view their balance by calling `getBalance` function.
+This function returns the current statistical figures of coins, tokens, or balance left.

 ## Security